nilanahar/FraudDetection/README.md

 Requires understanding of statistical data analysis, linear regression, data modelling/validating techniques and programming language python, and framework Jupyter.

 ## Getting Started
-Save the data set fraudTrain.csv and fraudTest.csv in your local directory.
+Save the data set fraudTrain.csv and fraudTest.csv in your local directory from [https://www.kaggle.com/kartik2112/fraud-detection].
 Save all the necessary files in the same directory and run jupyter.

 ## Authors
 Shamsun Nila